jepler/wwvbpy/README.md

 wwvbpy merges the WWVB and IERS datasets, favoring the WWVB dataset for dates when it is available.

-The process for updating `iersdata.py` is intended to be executed monthly from github actions.
-You can also do it manually:
- * remove the cached `iersdata.txt` and `wwvbdata.html` files to get fresh data
- * run `python3 iers2py.py`
- * gut check the iersdata.py file, commit, and push it out.
+`wwvb/iersdata_dist.py` is updated monthly from github actions or with `iersdata --dist` from within the wwvbpy source tree.
+However, at this time, releases are not regularly made from the updated information.

+A site or user version of the file, `wwvb_iersdata.py` can be created or updated with `iersdata --site` or `iersdata --user`.
+If the distributed iersdata is out of date, the generator will prompt you to run the update command.

 Leap seconds are inferred from the DUT1 data as follows: If X and Y are the 1-digit-rounded DUT1 values for consecutive dates, and `X*Y<0`, then there is a